Ransomware Research

 The following executable files are associated with XerXes ransomware:

 This XerXes ransomware analysis is part of Elastio's comprehensive ransomware detection database.
-Elastio provides advanced ransomware protection and recovery solutions, helping organizations defend against and recover from ransomware attacks like XerXes.
+Elastio provides advanced ransomware protection and recovery, helping organizations defend against and recover from ransomware attacks like XerXes.